wayne-wang-1119/performant-agentic-framework/README.md

 We leverage Evidently AI's Regression score / semantic similarity to the alignment of the latest generation to the golden response.

+- `evaluation/eval_naive.py`: This script will evaluate the performance of the naive setup, which always sends the entire map and receives the entire response.

 ```bash
 python evaluation/eval_naive.py
 ```